 All-electron wavefunctions of valence electrons exhibit rapid oscillations in the core region in order to satisfy the orthogonality constraint.
 It is impractical to represent such functions using plane waves as the size of the basis set would be prohibitive.
 The pseudopotential approximation replaces core electrons and the strong Coulomb potential by a weaker pseudopotential that acts on a set of pseudo wavefunctions.
 This potential can be represented with only a small number of Fourier coefficients.
 Pseudo wavefunctions ideally should have no nodes inside the core regions and thus they only require a small basis set.
 It is now well known that the combination of the power of plane wave technology and the pseudopotential concept is extremely useful for the description of chemical bonding (for a review see Srivastava and Weaire, 1987).

 Traditionally, pseudopotentials are constructed so as to reproduce faithfully the scattering properties of the full ionic potential.
-The phase shift produced by the ionic core is different for each angular momentum component (s, p, d, etc.) of the valence wavefunction.
+The phase shift produced by the ionic core is different for each angular momentum component (s, p, d, and so on) of the valence wavefunction.
 Thus, the scattering from the pseudopotential must be angular momentum dependent.
 The most general form for a pseudopotential is:

 Eq.
 CASTEP 4